CFMIP/COSPv2.0/README.txt

 This will create a local copy, by default COSPv2.0/, of the COSP source code on your machine.

-Legacy versions of COSP (v1.3.1, v1.3.2 and v1.4.0) are also now archived on GitHub.
-These 3 versions are archived as different "commits" in the same repository.
+Legacy versions of COSP (v1.3.1, v1.3.2, v1.4.0 and v1.4.1) are also now archived on GitHub.
+These 4 versions are archived as different "commits" in the same repository.
 To download one of these versions you will need to clone the COSPv1 repository and then revert to the correct commit.

 For example, to download COSP v1.3.2 you would first clone the COSPv1 repository:

    git clone https://github.com/CFMIP/COSPv1.git

-This will create a local copy of the sourcecode, by default COSPv1/.
+This will create a local copy of the repository, by default COSPv1/.
 Then to view the different "commits" in that repository you can use "git log".
 For example:

    git log
+     commit bae896c6d09af4f34493422974cfb86722f9ead5
+     Author: Dustin Swales <dustin.swales@noaa.gov>
+     Date:   Fri Nov 6 08:26:35 2015 -0700

+          COSP version 1.4.1

      commit 572c53ab941c8019135d147fbdf01a6633487aaa
      Author: Dustin Swales <dustin.swales@noaa.gov>
      Date:   Mon Sep 14 11:53:52 2015 -0600